 Smoke detectors are very safe

-Most units sold today use 1 microcurie or less of Am-241.
-A 2001 study found people living in a home with two of these units receive less than 0.002 millirems of radiation dose each year.
-That is the dose from space and the earth, known as "background radiation," that an East Coast resident receives in about 12 hours or a Denver resident receives in about three hours.
+Most units sold today use one microcurie or less of americium-241.
+A 2001 NRC study found people with two of these units in their homes receive less than 0.002 millirems of radiation dose each year.
+That dose can be compared to the “background radiation” that people receive from space and the earth.
+An East Coast resident receives that dose in about 12 hours, a Denver resident in three.

 The study also looked at doses from misuse.
-It found that a teacher who removed an americium source from a smoke detector could receive a dose of 0.009 millirems per year from storing it in the classroom, 0.001 mrem from handling it for 10 hours each year for classroom demonstrations, and 600 mrem from swallowing the source as it passes through the body.
+It found that a teacher who removed the source from a smoke detector could receive a dose of 0.009 millirems per year from storing it in the classroom.
+The teacher would get another 0.001 mrem from handling it for 10 hours each year for classroom demonstrations, and 600 mrem it he or she were to swallow it.

-A 1979 analysis looked at the annual dose from normal use and disposal of Am-241 smoke detectors.
-The study used actual data and conservative assumptions that would overstate the risk.
-It allowed the NRC to conclude that 10 million unwanted smoke detectors each year can be safely put in the trash.
+A 1979 analysis lookedat the annual dose from normal use and disposal of Am-241 smoke detectors.
+The study used data where possible and conservative assumptions that overstate the risk.
+It found that 10 million unwanted smoke detectors each year can be safely put in the trash.